 " Leeds, Feb.
 22, 1842.
-"Gentlemen.-Your pills are really doing immens good in Leeds; to particularize cases would be use HAVING devoted his studies for many years ex-clusively to the various diseases of the genera-it to say that one individual who had been long confined to his bed, under the care of a doctor, and propped up with pillows, has been completely restored by taking a few boxes.
-The pills have been particularly useful to married women afflicted with head ache and general debility, as also to some afflicted with every kind of disorder; and it is worthy of remark, that many talented individuals who have been accustomed to rail at all advertised remedies now frankly confess to me that Parr's Life Pills and really a good medicine, and worthy of general adop-tion.
-I am Gentlemen,
+"Gentlemen,-Your pills are really doing immense good in Leeds; to particularize cases would be useless, and would occupy too great a space, suffice t to sav that one individual who had by taking a few boxes.
+The pills have been particularly useful to married women afflicted with headache and general debility, as also to some afflicted with every kind of disorder; and it is worthy of

-Yours, respectfully, W. Hick, Northern Star Office, Leeds."
+I am Gentlemen, Yours, respectfully, W. Hick, Northern Star Office, Leeds."
 CAUTION-BEWARE OF IMITATIONS.
 In order to protect the public from imitations, the Hon.
-Commissioners of Stamps have ordered the words "PARR'S LIFE PILLS," to be engraved on the Government Stamp, which is pasted round the gides of each how. sides of each box, in WHITE letters on a RED ground, All others are spurious.
-Prepared only by the Proprietors, T. Reberts and Co., 9, Crane Court, Fleet, street, London, and sold wholesale by their appoint Office, Leeds; and may be had also of Messre, Bell and Brook, Druggists, Boar-lane, Leeds; Spirely, Huddersfield; Blackburn, Bradford; Sweetings Knaresbro; Rayner, Sowerby Bridge; Booth, Rochdale; Sams, Stockport; Sagar, Heywood; Hughes, Middleton; Crompton, Bury; Bell and Co, Ashton; Lees, Stayleybridge; Taylor, Hyde; Bennett, Leigh; Brooke, Dewsbury; and all Medicine Venders.
+Commissioners of Stamps have ordered the words "PARR'S LIFE PILLS," to be engraved on the Government Stamp, which is pasted round the sides of each box, in WHITE letters on a RED ground.
+All others are spurious.
+Prepared only by the Proprietors, T. Reberts and Co., 9, Crane Court, Fleet-street, London, and sold wholesale by their appointment, by E. Edwards, 67, St. Paul's; also by Barclay and Sons, Faringdon-street; and Sutton and Co., Bow Churchyard, London : J. Hobson, Star Office, Leeds; and may be had also of Messrs.
+Bell and Brook, Druggists, Boar-lane, Leeds; Spivey, Huddersfield; Blackburn, Bradford; Sweeting, Knaresbro; Rayner, Sowerby Bridge; Booth, Rochdale; Sams, Stockport; Sagar, Heywood; Hughes, Middleton; Crompton, Bury; Bell and Co, Ashton; Lees, Stayleybridge; Taylor, Hyde; Bennett, Leigh; Brooke, Dewsbury; and all Medicine Venders.

-cine Venders.
 Price, 1s.
-13d., 2s.
-9d., and family boxes 1ls. each.
+12d., 2s.
+9d., and family boxes 11s. each.
 Full directions are given with each box.
-GRATIS.-The Life and Times of Old Parr, who lived to be 152 years of age, 32 pages with fine Engravings, Aneodotes, Poetry, &c., and Remarks on Disease, Health, and the Means of Prolonging office, Leeds; Hoywood, Oldham Street, Manchester; and may be had, on order, of all the Agents for the Northern Star throughout the kingdom.
+GRATIS.-The Life and Times of Old Parr, who lived to be 152 years of age, 32 pages with fine Agents for the Northern Star throughout the rant use of Mercury and other dangerous remedies, Life, may be had gratis of all agents for the sale of kingdom.